-The country is also divided into 435 congressional districts with a population of about 710,000 each.
-Each district elects a representative (aka congressperson) to the House for a 2-year term.
+The states are also divided into 435 congressional districts with a population of about 710,000 each.
+Each district elects a representative to the House of Representatives for a 2-year term.

-As in the Senate, the day-to-day activities of the House are controlled by the political party holding the most seats, called the “majority party.“ Here is a count of congresspeople by party:
+As in the Senate, the day-to-day activities of the House are controlled by the “majority party.“ Here is a count of representatives by party:

-In addition, the District of Columbia and the U.S.’s island territories elect a total of 6 delegates to the House with limited voting privileges.
+In addition, the District of Columbia and the U.S.’s five island territories each send a non-voting delegate to the House.
 Puerto Rico’s delegate is called the Resident Commissioner.